alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 ## All that remains is making it pretty and washing our hands!

 You could display the result now if you wanted the map to represent the number of times each cell has been determined as being "viewable".
-I actually like the idea of a binary (viewhable, not viewable) surface, where shading can be used to indicate distance from the line feature.
-So that's what a I do.
+I actually like the idea of a binary (viewable/not viewable) surface, where shading can be used to indicate distance from the line feature.
+So that's what I do.
 However it may be a little misleading, as distance from the line feature used in the exercise is not technically synonymous with the minimum distance from which it can be seen!

 ```bash
 # Create distance to line_feature map